tomazy/xcell/docs-src/index.md

 var a = xcell([b, c], add)
 ```

-The cells emit `change` even whenever they change, so we can observe
+The cells emit `change` event whenever they change, so we can observe
 them and update our UI:

 ```javascript